Crossroads MVP

 - Previously: Defensive Stance causes Attack Rolls to gain d2

-- May Block two Ranged Attacks before suffering penalties.
+- Can Block two Ranged Attacks before suffering penalties.

-- Normally: Gain d1 for every Block Avoidance Roll after the first.
+- Previously: Gain d1 for every Block Avoidance Roll after the first.

 - Second Step